Geography

 Credits 3

-This course will focus on the four major components of the natural environmnent (atmosphere, biosphere, hydrosphere, and lithosphere), including their character, distribution, origin, and relationship with humans.
+This course will focus on the four major components of the natural environment (atmosphere, biosphere, hydrosphere, and lithosphere), including their character, distribution, origin, and relationship with humans.
+This course meets a General Education Core Curriculum requirement.
+Fall and Spring.

 GEOG-211: Intro to Human Geography